 What is a landlord?

 The landlord is the person that owns the rental property.
 They can either self-manage their property, which entails interacting with tenants one-on-one, coordinating repairs, and so on.
 On the other hand, they can hire a property manager to handle the day-to-day demands of the property for them.
+Whether a landlord hires a property manager or manages by himself, there are some crucial things a landlord should always be aware of.

 What is a property manager?